ersilia-os/outreachy-contributions/README.md

 2- Using Notebook for an interactive session, can be found in notebooks/

+Set up notebook:
 - install jupyter notebook via conda `conda install -c conda-forge notebook` or
 - install jupyter notebook via pip `pip install notebook`
 - launch notebook from your root/ `jupyter notebook`

-- retrieve the dataset from TDC
+retrieve the dataset from TDC:
 ```
-from tdc.single_pred import Epitope
+from tdc.single_pred import ADME
-data = Epitope(name = 'PDB_Jespersen')
+data = ADME(name = 'Bioavailability_Ma')
 ```
-- laod the dataset, converts it to pandas Dataframe for handling structure data in python
+load the dataset in pandas Dataframe for handling structured data in python:

   `df = data.get_data()`

-- save dataset in multiple format in data/ to keep it organized, .pkl saves by default in the working directory
+save dataset in .csv format in data/ to keep it organized, .tab saves by default in the working directory
 ```
-df.to_csv("../data/raw_pdb_jesperson.csv", index=False)
+df.to_csv("../data/bioavailability.csv", index=False)
-df.to_pickle("../data/pdb_jesperson.pkl")
 ```

-- explore features and basic info about dataset
+explore features and basic info about dataset

 `df.head()  # to show the first 5 rows`